 Next, we consider assertion (iii).
-The existence and uniqueness of $\beta$ as asserted follows immediately from the isomorphism of functors appearing in the definition of a "pull-back morphism" [cf. Definition 1.2, (ii)].
+The existence and uniqueness of β as asserted follows immediately from the isomorphism of functors appearing in the definition of a "pull-back morphism" [cf. Definition 1.2, (ii)].
 This completes the proof of assertion (iii).
-Now since a co-angular linear morphism factors as the composite of a pull-back morphism with a co-angular pre-step [cf. Propositions 1.4, (iv); 1.7, (iii)], the existence of the map " $\hookrightarrow$ " of assertion (iv) follows immediately [cf. Proposition 1.7, (iii)] from assertion (iii); Definition 1.3, (iii), (c); the asserted injectivity of this map follows from the total epimorphicity of C; the fact that this map is uniquely determined by the condition given in assertion (iii) follows from Definition 1.3, (v), (a), and the definition of a "pull-back morphism" in Definition 1.2, (ii).
+Now since a co-angular linear morphism factors as the composite of a pull-back morphism with a co-angular pre-step [cf. Propositions 1.4, (iv); 1.7, (iii)], the existence of the map " \hookrightarrow " of assertion (iv) follows immediately [cf. Proposition 1.7, (iii)] from assertion (iii) and Definition 1.3, (iii), (c); the asserted injectivity of this map follows from the total epimorphicity of C; the fact that this map is uniquely determined by the condition given in assertion (iii) follows from the fact that pre-steps are monomorphisms [cf. Definition 1.3, (v), (a)], and the definition of a "pull-back morphism" in Definition 1.2, (ii).
 Next, we consider assertion (v).
-First, we observe that the uniqueness of $\psi$ follows from the fact that $\beta$ is a monomorphism [cf. Definition 1.3, (v), (a)] in the non-resp'd case and from the total epimorphicity of C applied to $\alpha$ in the resp'd case.
-When $\phi$ is a pull-back morphism, the existence of a pull-back morphism $\psi$ as desired follows immediately by applying the equivalence of categories induced by the projection functor in Definition 1.3, (i), (c); the factorization of Definition 1.3, (iii), (a); and the equivalences of categories of Definition 1.3, (iii), (d).
-When $\phi$ is an isometric pre-step, the existence of an isometric pre-step $\psi$ as desired follows immediately from the equivalence of categories of Proposition 1.9, (ii) [in the "case of a co-angular pre-step"].
-When $\phi$ is a co-angular pre-step, the existence of a co-angular pre-step $\psi$ as desired follows formally from the equivalences of categories of Definition 1.3, (iv), (a); (v), (b), (c), this completes the proof of assertion (v).
+First, we observe that the uniqueness of ψ follows from the fact that β is a monomorphism [cf. Definition 1.3, (v), (a)] in the non-resp'd case and from the total epimorphicity of C applied to α in the resp'd case.
+When φ is a pull-back morphism [hence co-angular and linear - cf. Proposition 1.4, (ii)], the existence of a pull-back morphism ψ as desired follows immediately by applying the equivalence of categories induced by the projection functor in Definition 1.3, (i), (c); the definition of a "pull-back morphism" in Definition 1.2, (ii); Proposition 1.7, (i), (v) [applied to co-angular linear morphisms]; and the equivalences of categories of Definition 1.3, (iii), (d).
+When φ is an isometric pre-step, the existence of an isometric pre-step ψ as desired follows immediately from the equivalence of categories of 2.3, (iii) [in the "case of a co-angular pre-step"].
+When φ is a co-angular pre-step, the existence of a co-angular pre-step ψ as desired follows formally from the equivalences of categories of Definition 1.3, (ii), (d).
+In light of the factorizations of Definition 1.3, (v), (b), (c); Proposition 1.7, (iii), this completes the proof of assertion (v).